 Talk to your kids ahead of time about who’ll sit where to avoid the “he’s sitting in my spot” issue.
 Plan activities for kids who may not have much in common or hire a teen to come in and babysit.

 One more thing to consider in the month of December……

 Go through kids toys before the new ones arrive

 How do we maintain reasonable quantities?
 Organizing and purging toys is not a one time event.
 We would recommend that you do this process with your children at least once a year.
 We need to teach our children that we cannot keep everything.
 We are not doing them a favour if we secretly sneak things out the back door without them knowing it (although that is necessary at times).
 We need to teach them to evaluate their possessions and determine what they use and what they “used to use” or have outgrown.

 Children need to learn that it is important to share and donate to others who don’t have as much as they do.
 So take the time to sit down with your children and go through their things to make room for new Christmas presents.
 What toys have they outgrown?
 What toys need to be thrown out because they are broken?
 What sorts of toys do they have too many of . . . and could donate them to their local thrift store?
 If we continue to accumulate and never pass things on to others, our house will be full in short order.
 Organizing and purging is a life skill that children need to learn.
 Teach by example!!

-Christmas Gift Certificates available from Heart of the Matter for YOU (tell your family!) or for a friend or family member.
+Christmas Gift Certificates are available from Heart of the Matter for YOU!
+Let your family know that this is the best, most practical gift they could possibly give you!
 You can opt for ‘hands on’ organizing assistance or a DIY consultation.
 Check out our package options.